Ashok-19/NanoDCE/README.md

 - Teacher network loaded from pre-trained weights and set to `eval()` mode
 - **Completely frozen**: No parameter updates via `torch.no_grad()` during teacher inference
 - Provides stable "soft targets" (enhanced images and illumination maps) as consistent learning references
 - *Critical implication*: Prevents moving target problem; student learns from fixed knowledge source

+### Logits
+Hard logits were used here instead of traditional soft logits with temperature control.
+The Reason for this change is , ZeroDCE outputs an enhanced image in which the values will be continuos.
+Soft logits with temperature control is used for classification tasks which is not the case here.
+- Student is made to match the teacher's output image pixel values.

 ### Feature Matching Mechanism
 - **Targeted layers**: Intermediate features extracted from `e_conv2`, `e_conv4`, and `e_conv6` layers